 - A Date with Rosie Palms: Martin, he even gets caught later on.

-- Age Lift: Debbie and Sue are 13 in the novel, the film and the series understandably make them make them sixteen.
+- Age Lift: Debbie and Sue are 13 in the novel, the film and the series understandably make them sixteen.

 - Alpha Bitch: Cheryl.